Mike11199/Landing-Page/README.md

 This is practice for using HTML and CSS formatting to design a website's landing page.

-This project demonstrates understanding of flex containers, div/span elements, page layout, and CSS attributes such as button mouseover/click formatting.
+This project demonstrates understanding of flex containers, div/span elements, page layouts, and CSS attributes.

 If button CSS (mouseover, click effects) do not work, click F12 -> Dev Tools -> Network -> Disable Cache, then delete your browser's cache manually.
+Then reopen the live preview page off of GitHub.